 A lively service for the whole church family - people of all ages attend, not just young families.
 The church will be busy and we're not worried if your children make some noise.
 There's a creche and activities for children.
 During school term-time, there are a full range of Sunday School classes.
 During holidays there'll be family services with a children's talk.
 Everyone comes to church together and the children leave for their classes after the service begins.

 Words for songs and hymns are projected on a large screen, and there's sheets available if you can't see well.

 The service lasts about an hour and twenty minutes.
 Tea & coffee is served after the service and there's plenty of time to chat and get to know people - we don't rush home!

 Our Sunday afternoon cafe-style service is held monthly at 4.30pm in St John's Church Centre, not in the main church building.
-At the moment, we are running this service as a trial.

 It's a bit different style to our other services but has all the same elements - we meet to hear God’s word, sing his praises, pray to him.
 Rather than sitting in rows, we meet around tables, drink tea or coffee during the sermon and share a light tea at the end.